Ishan27g/ryo-Faas/Readme.md

 - Run functions triggered on changes to the `Json datastore` like `new`,`updated`,`deleted`, `get` (see [examples/database-events](https://github.com/Ishan27g/ryo-Faas/tree/main/examples/database-events))
 - Run a `combination` of above as a service (see [examples/database-events](https://github.com/Ishan27g/ryo-Faas/tree/main/examples/database-events))
 - Observable functions with built-in [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-go) tracing. (using this trace-span in a function [examples/methodOtel](https://github.com/Ishan27g/ryo-Faas/tree/main/examples/methodOtel))
-- Scale functions up/down with round-robin routing (run `deploy`/`stop` multiple times to scale a function up/down)
+- Enable autoscaling of functions or manually scale functions up/down with round-robin routing //// (run `deploy`/`stop` multiple times to scale a function up/down)

 >[Example](#Example)
 >